 “Where are the wildflowers?”

-Just last week I was reflecting on the dates, September 2nd and 3rd, and how Hurricane Dorian crashed into the island of Grand Bahama and other parts of the Bahamas where women whom Wildflower supports live and have family.
-I was reflecting in my prayers how disaster relief is so hard on me.
-This is because around 10 years ago I experienced another devastating tornado in Tennessee that has left me with a lot of trauma.
+Just last week I was reflecting on the dates, September 2nd and 3rd, when Hurricane Dorian crashed into the island of Grand Bahama and other parts of the Bahamas where women whom Wildflower supports live and have family.
+As we were talking to one another about these storms we realized how hard disaster relief is.
+For me, it's because 10 years ago I experienced a devastating tornado in Tennessee that has left me with a lot of trauma.

 Within six month of each other two places where Wildflower Enterprises works and our loved ones live, devastating natural disasters have torn apart our loved ones' communities.
 I don’t know the right words to say.
 My words can turn to anger, depression, and fear, and the news of each disaster leaves me in constant shock.
 I don’t want to stay here though.

 It is not fair to compare these storms and the damage that each one caused.
 We just need to realize this is not how anyone deserves to live.
 This is not how God wants us to live, and God did not plan any of these disasters.